stacksmith/harn/README.md

 # HARN
 `harn` is a fine-grained interactive linker (toy) for a (subset of) C.

-Unlike normal linkers and loaders, which drop the ball upon creating an executable image, `harn` is a dynamic environment, complete with managed code and data segments, symbol tables, function prototypes, sources, and a relocation engine for moving code and data objects around while maintaining referential integrity.

-`harn` provides REPL-like environment allowing editing, recompiling, and relinking individual functions and data objects, one at a time.
-Objects are linked into an image, complete with the sources and function prototypes.
-Tools may be constructed interactively to manipulate and reason about the components.
+`harn` is an attempt to create a REPL-like environment for editing, recompiling, and relinking and executing individual functions and manipulating data objects, from inside a running process.

-The system supports packages, which are groups of symbols and associated code and data, which may be combined as needed into a searchable namespace.
+The system aims to enable interactive C code development à la Lisp or Forth, blending the coding, debugging, and testing into a single environment.

+`harn` maintains the bookkeeping data and manages the `coding-time` referential integrity and garbage collection, keeping all code hot and functions individually accessible.

+The approach tried here is to keep linked and relocated code in an image-like environment complete with sources and allow incremental re-compilation of functions by harnessing gcc.
+The system maintains enough individual state (prototypes, headers, etc) to concoct function-level compilation units and raids the resultant ELF object file.

+## Technical Limitations

 C is not an ideal language for this kind of interaction, and some hard issues are being resolved.
-In particular, the compiler allows for reasonably clean extraction of functions and their prototypes.
-Data object, however are opaque and dangerous.
-Currently, data types must be managed manually by attaching appropriate headers to packages; changes in global data declarations and types require a clear understanding of dependencies.
-I am looking into a few different ways of automating dependency tracking.
+It is a goal of this project to use a reasonable subset of C and an unmodified gcc to produce the artifacts.

+The system allows editing and recompilation of sub-file units, namely code fragments containing a single global object such as a function or a variable.
+The resulting artifact is stored, along with source and other metadata.

+Each artifact must be either functional, with a single global function (and possibly additional local functions and read-only data, or a global data object.

+Functions are fully described by the headers automatically-extracted during compilation and made available to the rest of the system.
+Data objects are potentially much more complicated, both in terms of access (unlike functions with a single entry point and generally-trivial callsites, data objects may be accessed in many unanticipated ways), structure, and pervasiveness in multiple functions - potentially requiring recompilation of many artifacts upon change...

+Current handling of data is largely manual, requiring careful usage of headers for declaring types and global variables.